<?xml version="1.0" encoding="UTF-8"?>

 <link>https://www.unnamedautomotivepodcast.com/tags/scat%20pack</link>

-<description>Every week automotive journalists Benjamin and Sami review cars and get weird, and funny, and honest, about the automotive industry.</description>
+<description>Every week automotive journalists Benjamin and Sami review the cars, trucks, and SUVs they test drive, and get weird, and funny, and honest, about the automotive industry.</description>

 <language>en-us</language>